babou212/Library-management-app/README.md

 ## Features

-- Ability to add and remove users
+- Ability to add users
-- Ability to renew/ return loans and create new loans
+- Ability to renew/ return loans and create new loans using userId and itemId's
-- Ability to add new items
+- Ability to add new items and delete items

 ## Feedback